Zyndric/pathtools/README.md

 about any errors or failures.
 Standard output will not show on the MATLAB console, but will be collected for later display.

-Lute happily omits these features:
-  - explicit test case names
-  - nasty test source parsing in order to get a handle on subfunctions
-  - jUnit XML generation

 TODO
 ----

-pathtools

 - Fix: common_basedir sometimes returns [] instead of '' when refpath is empty.

-Lute

-- handle testsuite errors outside expect_* calls cleverly
-- improve report of error and failure details
-- display some rendition of the function string as test case name
-- calculate the file and line where a failed expect_* call was made from